Teyras/MT/text/chapters/130_evaluation.md

 received result of a first iteration and the first received result of a last iteration).
 We then inspected the ratio of these two numbers.

-As we can see in Table \ref{parallel-run-ratios}, this ratio is 68% in one case and higher than 90% most of the time.
-This should guarantee that the homogenous parallel measurements are not in fact a sequence of sequential workloads and their results are similar to actual parallel measurements.
+As depicted in Figure \ref{parallel-run-ratios}, this ratio is 68% in one case and higher than 90% most of the time.
+This should guarantee that the homogeneous parallel measurements are not in fact a sequence of sequential workloads and their results are similar to actual parallel measurements.

-!include tables/stability/parallel-run-ratios.md
+![A histogram of parallel run ratios
+\label{parallel-run-ratios}](img/stability/parallel-run-ratios.tex)

 ### Comparing Parallel Worker Results